 The housing bubble is clearly a threat and credit growth is losing steam.

-China money supply growth exceeds the US one, while a significant part of fixed investment and credit goes to low productivity sectors or returns below cost of capital.
+China money supply growth exceeds the US one, while a significant part of fixed investment and credit goes to low productivity sectors or returns below the cost of capital.

 The idea that the yuan is “gold-backed” clearly disappears when we look at the total gold reserves compared to money supply.
 Gold reserves are less than 0.25% of China’s money supply.